 When you are building your business, your focus needs to be on gaining clients, providing the best service possible, and getting wins under your belt.
+You need efficient operations.

 You will reach a point when you have moved beyond the client acquisition struggle and your challenge becomes balancing the influx of work, relationships, and the day-to-day of your team, (if you have one).